sudarshan2401/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Displays a pop-up window containing the link to the EduTrack user guide.
+Displays a pop-up window containing the link to this user guide.
 You can use this command to quickly access the user guide.

 **Command Format:** `help`